πŸͺŸ Mining on Windows

 Extract and pick the right binary

 Right-click the zip β†’ Extract All… β†’ into C:\cpuminer.
-Pick the .exe that matches your CPU:
+The zip contains several .exe files named by CPU feature (not codename).
+Pick the most aggressive one your CPU supports:

-If you pick wrong you'll just get an "Illegal instruction" error on launch β€” no harm, just try a less-aggressive build.
+If you pick wrong you'll get an "Illegal instruction" error on launch β€” no harm done, just step down one level (avx512-sha-vaes β†’ avx2-sha-vaes β†’ avx2-sha β†’ avx2 β†’ sse2) until one works.

 Step 5 of 5